 Measuring Electrolyte Loss

-You’ll know you have found your balance when you do not experience cramping or other dehydration symptoms during a race or run.
-You’ll likely see improvements in your performance and recovery, too.
+You’ll know you have found your balance when you do not experience cramping or other dehydration symptoms during a race, run, or intense exercise session.
+You’ll likely also see improvements in your performance and recovery.

 To start, use sources of fluid and electrolytes such as sports hydration drinks during your next run for over an hour.
 This will help significantly replenish the electrolytes you are expelling when you sweat.

-If you try this out and are still cramping or feeling signs of dehydration, you may need to include additional sources of electrolytes, such as salt pills in your regiment.
-The recommended dosage will depend on you and your specific needs, so start with one, and take it from there.
+If you try this out and are still cramping or feeling signs of dehydration, you may need to include additional sources of electrolytes, such as salt pills, into your regiment.

 Most sports salt pill supplements contain sodium, potassium, calcium, and magnesium – precisely what we need to get back into our system.